emarcey/cicerone/glossary/brewing.md

 * **Foeder:** a large wooden container used to age and microaerate beer, common in Belgium, usually for wild fermented sours (e.g. Flanders Red Ale)
 * **Force Carbonation:** a method of carbonating beer where pressurized CO2 is bubbled into a bulk tank
 * **Original Gravity:** density of wort prior to fermentation, giving an estimate of wort sugar content as well as potential alcohol content
+* **Open Fermentation:** fermentation that takes place in vessels "open" to environment; began prior to introduction of closed vessels
+	* now usually done in special clean rooms with minimal contamination and good air flow
+	* early rooms had natural air extraction, now replaced with complex cooling/heating systems
+	* open fermentation is rare in modern day because it's harder to clean and the CO2 is lost
+	* advantages:
+		* brewer can watch fermentation and gauge progress
+		* broad, shallow containers encourage ester formation
+		* top cropping allows yeast to be collected for future use
 * **Speise:** a mix of wort and yeast used instead of priming sugar for bottle conditioning by German brewers.
 Common in traditional hefeweizen
+* **Top Cropping:** also known as skimming
+	* the process of harvesting yeast from the top of an open fermentation vessel during primary fermentation, to ensure a collection of healthy, "top-fermenting" yeast
+	* collected yeast is used in following fermentations, or sold to other breweries, distilleries, farms
 * **Trappist beer:** a beer brewed in the style of Trappist monks and within the walls of a Trappist monasteries
 	* 10 active monasteries
 * **Traditional Specialty Guaranteed:** an EU designation for legal protection of traditional products (e.g. Lambic/Gueuze)